Cloudify-PS/cloudify-training-labs/workflows/README.md

 `$LAB_ROOT/blueprint/blueprint.yaml` is a very simple blueprint, defining a node called `lab`.
 Your task consists of:

-1. Add an operation to the `lab` node
+1. Adding an operation to the `lab` node
-2. Bind the operation to the included script, `scripts/my-logging-operation.sh`
+2. Binding the operation to the included script, `scripts/my-logging-operation.sh`
-3. Use the `execute_operation` workflow to invoke the script
+3. Using the `execute_operation` workflow to invoke the script

 ### Step 1: Replace placeholders